garfoidial-mass/relative-esolang/readme.txt

 built in id's:

 stack manipulation
-0 - push(n) pushes n amount of numbers after the function call onto the top cell of the stack 1 - pushvar(id) pushes contents of the variable referenced by id to the top cell of the stack 2 - store(id) stores the top cell of the stack to the variable referenced by id. if a variable with the id does not exist, it is created.
+0 - push(n) pushes n amount of numbers after the function call onto the top cell of the stack. both push and pushvar are called by placing their argument directly after them in the program, not by placing the argument on the stack 1 - pushvar(id) pushes contents of the variable referenced by id to the top cell of the stack 2 - store(id) stores the top cell of the stack to the variable referenced by id. if a variable with the id does not exist, it is created.